 Please look at the following headings to read about each of our classes.

 Our current Memory Work can be found in the Downloads page under "Unit 2 Old Testament."
-We are doing 5A, which is the 3rd Commandment and Matthew 4:10b.
+We are doing 9B, which is the 9th Commandment and Meaning.
 Students should have a Memory Work Sheet to help them study.

 For the next few weeks, the class will be doing writing prompts.
 Some prompts are focusing on the students' imagination such as what superpower they would have or if they became principal what would they change.
 The focus is to not only encourage their imagination but really apply the skills they learn in English class and write in complete sentences.